Efficient tau-pair invariant mass reconstruction with simplified matrix element techniques: Maximum likelihood estimation

+The likelihood formulation enables the straightforward incorporation of additional constraints, thereby extending its application from background discrimination to energy reconstruction.

-The way the likelihood is calculated allows for convenient addition of additional constraints.
-If the analyzed events are expected to originate from a known resonance, such as the $Z^0$ or the Higgs boson, one can add a mass constraint to the likelihood to improve the $x_{1,2}$ resolution and therefore the individual $\tau$ energies.
-The directions can not be constrained, as the algorithm assumes that the taus are collinear with measured visible products.
-The mass constraint is incorporated by multiplying the likelihood function by a new component, $C_{m}$, which modifies the main likelihood:
+Suppose the analyzed events are expected to originate from a known resonance, such as the $Z^0$ or the Higgs boson.
+In that case, one can add a mass constraint to the likelihood to improve the $x_{1,2}$ resolution and therefore the individual $\tau$ energies.
+The directions cannot be constrained, as the algorithm assumes that the taus are collinear with measured visible products.

+The mass constraint is incorporated by multiplying the likelihood function by a new component, $C(m)$, which modifies the main likelihood: